SuboptimalEng/orbital/README.md

 ## Mac OS Installation Guide

 - First download the DMG file from Gumroad.
+Open the .dmg file from downloads.

   <img src="/guide/1.png" width=600>

-- Double click to open the DMG file and start the download process.
+- You should now see a screen that shows the orbital logo.

   <img src="/guide/2.png" width=600>

-- When you try to open it and you may see this popup.
+- When you try to open Orbital, you may see this popup.
 Whoa that looks scary, why is it there?
-I've answered this in-depth in the FAQ, but the tl;dr is that I do not have an Apple Developer License just yet.
+The tl;dr is that I do not have an Apple Developer License right now.

   <img src="/guide/3.png" width=600>